 communication should be concise and unambiguous.

-It should be noted that information issued by the VTS centre does not affect the statutory responsibilities and duties of deck officers.
+It should be noted that information provided by the VTS centre does not affect the statutory responsibilities and duties of deck officers.

 Voice communication In VTS

 To ensure the communication efficiency, deck officers should make use of SMCP, including the use of message markers, and IALA Guideline 1132 on VHF voice communication.
 Several tools are provided in the IALA Guideline to improve the effectiveness of communication.